 The practice of topping a tree is the drastic removal or cutting back of large mature limbs.
 This stresses a tree and makes it more prone to disease and pest infestation (pest treatment can be expensive).
 Unlike other trimming practices, topping your trees will not only cost you more money but can also lead to the premature death of your trees.

 Not only is topping bad for trees, it can also lower your property value.
 Topped trees are typically ugly and look like their dying which reduces the aesthetics of your landscape and reduces curb appeal.
 Sometime property owners are even fined for topping their trees (where local ordinances prohibit topping).

 Safe Pruning Alternatives to Tree Topping

-Although tree topping is a common practice, it's not the only way to thin or prune a tree.
-There are many safe alternatives that will have similar results.
+Although tree topping is common, it's not the only way to thin or prune a tree.
+Many safe alternatives will have similar results.
 One of these is known as crown reduction.
 Crown reduction is a safe way to thin or prune a tree without harming it and will not cause damage to the tree in the future.
-Cutting a tree crown can be done with a chainsaw, garden pruners or an axe.
-For example, if your tree is growing too much at one point, you can make a cut from that point to the next higher branch.
+Cutting a tree crown can be done with a chainsaw, garden pruners, or an axe.
+For example, if your tree grows too much at one point, you can cut from that point to the next higher branch.
 This will allow the tree to grow according to its natural shape.

 Another safe pruning method is crown thinning.
-Unlike crown reduction which lowers the height of a tree's crown, crown thinning just removes some of the limbs to thin the canopy.
+Unlike crown reduction, which lowers the height of a tree's crown, crown thinning removes some limbs to thin the canopy.
 Arborists prune branches from a tree crown to thin or prune a tree without harming it.
 This is done to help the tree grow in accordance with its natural shape and size.